Courses

 7-8 Unified P.E | Unified PE is a smaller PE class that includes students with intellectual disabilities.
 This class will do many of the same activities as the other PE classes, but with some modifications.
 Practicing for Special Olympic sports will also be included.
 This class allows you to be a role model for students with special needs. | |

-7th General Music (Chorus) | This is an every-other-day year-long course.
-Students new to the North Scott Jr. High will be placed in 7th Grade General Music/Chorus.
-Music will be sung in 2-4 parts.
+This is an every-other-day year-long course.
+All 7th grade students at North Scott Jr. High will be required to take one music course in 7th Grade.
+The options are choir, band, and orchestra.
+In choir, music will be sung in 2-4 parts.
 Students will also be introduced to Solfege, Solfege Hand Signs and the TaKaDiMi rhythm counting method.
 A number of concerts are scheduled throughout the year for students interested in public performance opportunities to show growth of skill and technique.
 Students not interested in public performance will have non performance opportunities to show growth of skill and technique.
-Students may also be considered for numerous small groups and/or honor choirs that perform during the school year. | |
+Students may also be considered for numerous small groups and/or honor choirs that perform during the school year.
+7th and 8th grade students will be intermixed in this course. | |

-7 Orchestra | 7th Grade Orchestra is a class that meets every day and includes small group lessons throughout the school year.
-Students learn to play their chosen instrument through class instruction and practice.
-Orchestra learns a variety of music and has three concerts during the school year and .
-This class also focuses on self motivation, positive thinking and overcoming obstacles. | |
+7 Orchestra | All 7th grade students are welcome to join the Orchestra program at North Scott!
+Our 7th Grade Orchestra class meets every day and also includes small group lessons throughout the school year.
+Students can choose to learn the violin, viola, cello or bass with no previous playing experience.
+Orchestra students learn a variety of musical techniques and types of music.
+The 7th grade orchestra performs three concerts during the school year and works on different projects during class!
+This class also focuses on self motivation, positive thinking, overcoming obstacles and social skills. | |

 |

-PACE | PACE is a small (no more than 8), structured time to work on coursework with support of a teacher, organize materials, check grades, and set and monitor goals.
-If the class is not needed, as the year goes on, schedules can change, but that is a team decision (teacher, student, etc.) This placement was a team decision between 6th grade teachers and counselor and 7th grade counselors.
-Some students have PACE every day, some every other. | |
+SSH is a small (no more than 8), structured time to work on coursework with support of a teacher, organize materials, check grades, and set and monitor goals.
+If the class is not needed, as the year goes on, schedules can change, but that is a team decision (teacher, student, etc.) This placement is a team decision between Administration, 7th grade counselors, and possibly 7th grade teachers if placed in the course during the school year.
+Some students have SSH every day, some every other. | |

-Study Hall | A quiet time for students to work on schoolwork or read independently.
+A quiet time for students to work on schoolwork or read independently.
 Most students enrolled in study hall attend every other day while some attend every day. | |

-7 TAG (Talented and Gifted)
+(Talented and Gifted)

 |

-Comprehension Focus Group (listed as CIM in PowerSchool)
+Comprehension Focus Group (listed as CIM )

 |

-The CFG intervention is a daily OR every other day lesson that uses a structured framework with procedural steps to scaffold students’ learning.
+The CFG intervention is a daily lesson that uses a structured framework with procedural steps to scaffold students’ learning.
 The framework is designed to promote students’ knowledge of genre and text structures through in-depth units of study.
 CIM Interventionists use explicit teaching and concrete examples to assist students in building connections between the reading and writing processes.
-The CFG intervention is designed to help struggling readers acquire effective strategies for problem solving in texts, while maintaining a focus on deep comprehension.
-The materials provide students with authentic opportunities to learn about the reading and writing processes. |
+The CFG intervention is designed to help struggling readers acquire effective strategies for problem solving in texts, while maintaining a focus on deep comprehension and writing. |

 |

-Resource | Resource classes are designed to provide specially designed instruction to help students who have Individual Education Plans make progress in their goal areas.
+Resource | Resource classes are designed to provide specially designed instruction to help students who have Individual Education Plans (IEPs) make progress in their goal areas.
 Additionally, depending on the individual student’s goal area(s), various resource classes provide differentiated support so that students can demonstrate their learning in general education classes. | |

-Language Arts Strategies | Some students who have Individualized Education Plans (IEPs) participate in this course, which meets for two periods each day.
-The focus is on decoding, comprehension, writing, speaking and listening strategies. | |
+7th Language Arts Strategies | Students who have Individualized Education Plans (IEPs) participate in this course, which meets for two periods each day.
+The focus is on decoding, comprehension, writing, speaking and listening strategies in connection with grade level standards. | |

-Math Strategies | This class provides support for skills and computation that need reteaching.
-Skills we will be reviewing are ratio and proportion, number system, writing and solving equations, probability, and geometry. | |
+Math Strategies | Students who have Individualized Education Plans (IEPs) participate in this course.
+This class provides support for skills and computation that need reteaching so that students can work on grade level standards.
+Skills we will be reviewing are ratio and proportion, number system, writing and solving equations, probability, and geometry in connection with grade level standards. | |

 Level 3 MD | All academic subjects are taught with a focus on learning how to learn and increasing independence.
 Functional and social skills are embedded throughout the day.
 Community Based Learning is incorporated 2-3 times a month to work on generalizing skills and building social skills.
 AVBA and TEACH methods are used as needed.
 Direct instruction curriculum is utilized. | |

-Boost | Each student attends this 30-minute intervention period at the end of the day where students can ask teachers for help and teachers can assign students.
-During this time teachers assist students with learning skills and concepts and provide them with additional opportunities to demonstrate proficiency. | |
+Boost | Each student attends this 30-minute intervention period where students can ask teachers for help and teachers can assign students.
+During this time teachers assist students with learning skills and concepts and provide them with additional opportunities to demonstrate proficiency towards grade level standards.
+Boost groups are assigned for three weeks at a time based upon student achievement data.
+Teachers are able to assign additional students during weeks 2 & weeks 3 to get support in other classes as needed.
+Students are able to request help from additional classes during the 2nd & 3rd week of the rotation. | |

 *Honors sections offered.
 Students qualify for Honors courses based on achievement data. |